-Since becoming operational in 2015, the GRO system has removed approximately 29.1 million gallons of contaminated groundwater containing approximately 146 lb of uranium (Figure 9).
-The maximum AOA uranium plume pore volume was 3.1 million gallons.
-Based on the maximum plume volume and assuming all the groundwater extracted by the GRO system was plume water, the GRO system has removed 9.4 AOA plume pore volumes since beginning operation in 2015.
-Based on the 2014 AOA uranium plume pore volume of 2.3 million gallons, the GRO system has removed 12.7 pore volumes since 2015.
+Since becoming operational in 2015, the GRO system has removed approximately 32.4 million gallons of contaminated groundwater containing approximately 159 lb of uranium (Figure 9).
+The maximum AOA uranium plume pore volume was 3.3 million gallons.
+Based on the maximum plume volume and assuming all the groundwater extracted by the GRO system was plume water, the GRO system has removed 9.8 AOA plume pore volumes since beginning operation in 2015.
+Based on the 2014 AOA uranium plume pore volume of 2.3 million gallons, the GRO system has removed 14.1 pore volumes since 2015.
 Before GRO system startup in January 2015, the AOA plume contained approximately 9.5 lb of dissolved uranium.
-At the conclusion of this performance period, in April 2023, the average dissolved uranium mass in the AOA plume was 7.0 lb, a reduction of 2.5 lb relative to initial conditions.
-The discrepancy between the AOA uranium plume mass reduction (2.5 lb) and the mass of uranium removed by the GRO system (146 lb) since January 2015 results because there is significant (approximately
+At the conclusion of this performance period in April 2024, the average dissolved uranium mass in the AOA plume, indicated by the blue LOESS line in Figure 26, was 5.5 lb, a reduction of 4.0 lb relative to initial conditions.
+The discrepancy between the AOA uranium plume mass reduction

-1400 lb) solid-phase uranium remaining in the AOA that continues to feed the plume.
+(4.0 lb) and the mass of uranium removed by the GRO system (159 lb) since January 2015 results because there is significant (approximately 1400 lb) solid-phase uranium remaining in the AOA that continues to feed the plume.
 In addition, the margins of the mill site vadose zone and a supplemental standards area south of the AOA continue to provide uranium to groundwater at the margins of the aquifer seasonally following snowmelt events.
-From 2014 to 2019, AOA uranium plume volume, mass, and average concentration decreased; however, from 2019 to 2023, the AOA plume volume, mass, and average concentration have remained variable due to seasonal fluctuations (Figure 25, Figure 26, and Figure 27).
+From 2014 to 2019, AOA uranium plume volume, mass, and average concentration decreased; however, from 2019 to 2024, the AOA plume volume and mass have increased while the average concentration has remained stable (Figure 25, Figure 26, and Figure 27).